SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 ## Where you can insert your custom components?

-Currently there are 3 places where you can inject components to alter how AdminBro looks:
+Currently, there are 4 places where you can inject components to alter how AdminBro looks:

 - overriding how properties are rendered in {@link PropertyOptions#components} by using `components` object (**PLURAL**)
 - creating new or update default actions by overriding {@link Action#component} param
-- changing how the dashbord looks like by using {@link AdminBroOptions#dashboard dashboard.component} param.
+- changing how the dashboard looks like by using {@link AdminBroOptions#dashboard dashboard.component} param.
+- creating new pages by using {@link AdminPage}.

 ## Requiring component

 First of all - you have to require them by using {@link AdminBro.bundle} function.
-What it does - it gives your comopnent an uniq ID and sends it to the __bundling__ process.
+What it does - it gives your component an unique ID and sends it to the __bundling__ process.

 You can do it like this: `{ component: AdminBro.bundle('./path-to-your-jsx-or-tsx-file') }`

-All files requried by {@link AdminBro.bundle} has to have one default export - the one with your [react](https://reactjs.org/) component.
+All files required by {@link AdminBro.bundle} has to have one default export - the one with your [react](https://reactjs.org/) component.

 You can use either `.jsx` or `.tsx` extension for your components.